 You can.
 If you are taking methamphetamine for one of the conditions listed above, follow these rules to avoid experiencing any issues associated with abuse or addiction.

 - Stay in contact with your doctor and let them know how your treatment is going.

 - Stay with your prescription and never take a different amount of the drug or take it differently than prescribed.

 - Be aware of your feelings toward the drug and, if you notice you are beginning to think about abusing it, talk to your doctor.

 - If you are not comfortable being on methamphetamine, ask your doctor if there is another medication you can take.

 Always make sure that you are protecting yourself from abusing any medication your doctor prescribes you, and keep your doctor informed of your situation in regards to your treatment.
-If you have more questions about methamphetamine prescriptions or if you would like to find a rehab center near you, call 800-768-8728.
+If you have more questions about methamphetamine prescriptions or if you would like to find a rehab center near you, call 800-768-8728(Who Answers?).